These five Indian laws owe their origin to British, but are still in practice

 Sedition law

-Section 124A of IPC was recently used against the youth of the JawaharLal Nehru University (JNU) which resulted in arrest of the two for voicing their thoughts in favour of the separatist, Afzal Guru.
+Section 124A of IPC was used in the recent past against the youth of the JawaharLal Nehru University (JNU) which resulted in arrest of the two for voicing their thoughts in favour of the separatist, Afzal Guru.
 Since then, the provision has been slapped on many and in July 2017 the National Crime Records Bureau (NCRB) recorded 165 arrests made on the charge of sedition in the last three years.

 War against the King, compelling him to amend his policies or to intimidate the Parliament was considered an offence in England under the Treason Act, 1795.
 During the lifetime of King Charles II, sedition had its genesis under the Treason Act.